 - 1. The MCOP shall implement program modifications as soon as reasonably possible or no later than the required effective date, in response to changes in applicable state and federal laws and regulations. - 2.
 The MCOP shall submit a current copy of its Certificate of Authority (COA) to ODM within 30 calendar days of issuance by the Ohio Department of Insurance (ODI). - 3.
 The MCOP shall designate the following: - a.
-A primary contact person, the Contract Compliance Officer, as specified in Sections 2.2.2.1 and 2.2.3.4.1.3 of the Three-Way Contract between MCOP, CMS and ODM (Three-Way), who will dedicate a majority of his or her time to the MyCare Ohio (Medicaid-Medicare) product line and coordinate overall communication between ODM and the MCOP.
+A primary contact person, the Contract Compliance Officer, as specified in Sections 2.2.2.1 and 2.2.3.4.1.3 of the Three-Way, who will dedicate a majority of his or her time to the MyCare Ohio (Medicaid-Medicare) product line and coordinate overall communication between ODM and the MCOP.
 ODM may also require the MCOP to designate contact staff for specific program areas.
-The Contract Compliance Officer will be responsible for ensuring the timeliness, accuracy, completeness and responsiveness of all MCOP submissions to ODM. - b.
+The Contract Compliance Officer will be responsible for ensuring the timeliness, accuracy, completeness, and responsiveness of all MCOP submissions to ODM. - b.
 A provider relations representative for each service area included in this Agreement.
 This provider relations representative can serve in this capacity for only one service area. - 4.
 Communications.
-The MCOP shall comply with all aspects of Section 2.2 of the Three-Way.
-In addition, the MCOP shall take all necessary and appropriate steps to ensure all MCOP staff are aware of, and follow, the following communication process: - a.
-All MCOP employees are to direct all day-to-day submissions and communications to their ODMdesignated contract administrator within the Office of Managed Care (OMC) unless otherwise notified by ODM.
+In addition to Section 2.2 of the Three-way, the MCOP shall take all necessary and appropriate steps to ensure all MCOP staff are aware of, and follow, the following communication process: - a.
+All MCOP employees are to direct all day-to-day submissions and communications to their ODM-designated contract administrator within the Office of Managed Care (OMC) unless otherwise notified by ODM.
 If the MCOP needs to contact another area of ODM in any other circumstance, the contract administrator within the OMC shall also be copied or otherwise included in the communication. - b.
 Entities that contract with ODM should never be contacted by the MCOP unless ODM has specifically instructed the MCOP to contact these entities directly. - c.
 Because the MCOP is ultimately responsible for meeting program requirements, ODM will only discuss MCOP issues with the MCOP's subcontractor when the MCOP is also participating in the discussion or when the MCOP grants ODM permission to do so.
 MCOP subcontractors should communicate with ODM when the MCOP is participating or when the MCOP grants the subcontractor authorization to communicate directly with ODM.